• Back

 How to manage production defects after (and before) releases

 Customer support is critical to the success of a software company.
-Softwares will have defects, usability issues, face unforeseen circumstances like downtime, etc. But what can we do while we develop software to support support?
+Software will have defects, usability issues, face unforeseen circumstances like downtime, etc. But what can we do while we develop software to support support?
 Puns aside, how can we manage software supportability?

 Make sure to check the Part II of this series, where I talk about measurement, estimation, and people allocation towards Service Level Agreements (SLA)/Service Level Objectives (SLO).